YorekLiu/yorekliu.github.io/docs/leetcode/leetcode41-50.md

 > Given n non-negative integers representing an elevation map where the width of each bar is 1, compute how much water it is able to trap after raining.
 > ![The above elevation map is represented by array [0,1,0,2,1,0,1,3,2,1,2,1].
 In this case, 6 units of rain water (blue section) are being trapped.](/assets/images/leetcode/rainwatertrap.png)
-> <small>The above elevation map is represented by array [0,1,0,2,1,0,1,3,2,1,2,1].
-In this case, 6 units of rain water (blue section) are being trapped.</small>
+> <center>The above elevation map is represented by array [0,1,0,2,1,0,1,3,2,1,2,1].
+In this case, 6 units of rain water (blue section) are being trapped.</center>

 **Example:**